Ayushpatel420/universe-hub/README.md

-its have all knowledge about universe and its laes
+its have all knowledge about universe and its laws